 E) “How can I buy it?”
 Explain the necessary steps.

 If you jump too far ahead or lag too far behind in this question-and-answer process, you run the risk of killing the sale.
 Always try to offer the right information at the right time.
-The more information you offer along the way that is irrelevant to what your customers want to know at any given point, the more likely they will be to become distracted or indecisive.
+The more information you offer along the way that is irrelevant to what your customers want to know, the more likely they will be to become distracted or indecisive.
 And no matter how wonderful you think your merchandise is, don’t try to sell everything to every customer all the time.
 Placing a few key products on your storefront or in your framing template can sometimes generate collateral or impulse purchases, but too many of these products will minimize the effectiveness of the technique.
-And if you overload your storefront or template with products, customers may feel you’re trying to convince them to buy what they don’t want instead of helping them find what they do want.
+If you overload your storefront or template with products, customers may feel you’re trying to convince them to buy what they don’t want instead of helping them find what they do want.

 3. If you trust your categorization, trust your customers with it

 Most customers capable of purchasing online are also capable of following a series of simple category headings.
 As long as your category headings are arranged in an intuitive manner, they won’t scare anyone away.
 If you’re a clothing retailer and a customer comes to you looking for an extra-large blue long-sleeved shirt, think about how he or she is likely to search for this item: “shirt” before “long-sleeved,” “long-sleeved” before “blue,” “blue” before “XL.”
 In other words: type, then style, then color, then size.
 Providing multiple avenues to any given product won’t hurt (and may help), but be certain that you offer the most instinctive route to every product, and that the instinctive route is the most accessible one.
-Click Here for Information on Setting up Your Volusion Site’s Product Options.

 4. Don’t punish your customers for their navigational mistakes

 When customers feel lost in your site, you’ll lose your sale.
 If their navigational efforts don’t take them where they want to go, they may panic and either open a fresh browser, or head directly back to a place of comfort through a bookmark.
-Either way the result is the same: you get left behind for good.
-If your inventory is large and diverse, make certain customers can backtrack and return to the storefront easily from any internal page.
-It might also be wise to offer a “search” function on your template so your customers can jump directly from any spot in your inventory to any other.
-And always ensure that the “add to cart” and “proceed to checkout” links are easy to find, easy to read, and easy to use.
-This will benefit you as much as it benefits the customer.
+Either way, the result is the same: you get left behind for good.
+If your inventory is large and diverse, make certain that customers can backtrack and return to the storefront easily from any internal page.
+It might also be wise to offer a “search” function on your template so your customers can jump directly from one spot in your inventory to any other.
+And always ensure that the “add to cart” and “proceed to checkout” links are easy to find, easy to read, and easy to use—this will benefit you as much as it benefits the customer.